gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/handle-reply-wait-wake.md

 }
 ```

-At the very beginning, as you may have noticed, the session is in `MessageStatus::Waiting` state.
-When a match occurs, the code switches to the first option.
-The program sends a message, sets the session status to `MessageStatus::Sent` and records the identifiers of the current and sent message.
-Then `exec::wait()` is called, which pauses message processing and adds the current message to the waiting list until `exec::wake(message_id)` is called or the gas runs out.
-Subsequent waking of a message requires its id, so `msg::id()` is stored in `session.msg_ids`.
+Initially, the session is in `MessageStatus::Waiting` state.
+Upon a match, the code switches to the first option.
+The program sends a message, sets the session status to `MessageStatus::Sent`, and records the identifiers of the current and sent messages.
+Then, `exec::wait()` is called, pausing message processing and adding the current message to the waiting list until `exec::wake(message_id)` is called or the gas runs out.
+The ID of the waking message is crucial, hence `msg::id()` is stored in `session.msg_ids`.

-Let's move on to the `handle_reply()` function:
+Moving to the `handle_reply()` function:

 ```rust
 #[no_mangle]